OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 # Synchronized resources

 There are two built-in mechanisms of resource synchronizations in OpenSpace: The `HttpSynchronization` and the `UrlSynchronization`.
-The `HttpSynchronization` is designed to fetch versioned data from the offical OpenSpace server (data.openspaceproject.com), like this:
+The `HttpSynchronization` is designed to fetch versioned data from the official OpenSpace server (data.openspaceproject.com), like this:

 ```
 local path = asset.syncedResource({